 “The nation’s premiere military cemetery is at a critical crossroads in its history,” Army officials state in a released statement.
 “Nearly all of the 22 million living armed forces members and veterans are eligible for less than 95,000 remaining burial spaces within these hallowed grounds.”

 MOAA President and CEO Lt.
-Gen. Dana Atkins, expressed appreciation for the Army’s efforts to preserve the cemetery’s future use, but also stressed the importance of the upcoming public comment period as part of the federal rule-making process.
+Gen. Dana Atkins, USAF (Ret), expressed appreciation for the Army’s efforts to preserve the cemetery’s future use, but also stressed the importance of the upcoming public comment period as part of the federal rule-making process.